Skip to content

 Oklahoma Tuition Free Technology and Technical Education program

-Oklahoma veterans, and dependents of Oklahoma veterans who become a prisoner of war or were missing in action, are eligible for free tuition at any state-supported technology career center in Oklahoma, as long as it operates under the State Board of Career and Technology Education.
+Oklahoma veterans and dependents of Oklahoma veterans who become prisoners of war or were missing in action are eligible for free tuition at any state-supported technology career center in Oklahoma, as long as it operates under the State Board of Career and Technology Education.

 Oklahoma Heroes Promise